My Quiet Kitchen

 2-photo collage showing sautéing seitan and adding taco seasoning, then assembling bowls.

-1. Wipe out the sauté pan, if needed.
-Cook your choice of protein (seitan, tofu, tempeh, beans) until hot, and season with the taco seasoning.
+1. Next, cook your choice of protein (seitan, tofu, tempeh, beans) until hot, and season with the taco seasoning.
 Remove from heat.

-2. Warm up the pre-cooked rice and the canned beans, and assemble the bowls.
+2. Warm up the pre-cooked rice and beans, and assemble the bowls.
 Serve and enjoy!

 With so many wonderful ingredients already packed into these taco bowls, you certainly don't need a sauce.
 But if you feel like trying different flavor combinations, or replacing the cheese, salsa, or avocado with a sauce, who could blame you?

-These sauces and dressings are pair perfectly with taco-inspired flavors:
+These sauces and dressings pair well with taco flavors:

 • zhoug sauce